clearcareer/CherylLin/_education/honors-specialization-in-physiology.md

 ---
-years: 2012-2014
+years: 2013 - Present
-degree: Masters Degree
+degree: Bachelors
-institution: University of Toronto
+institution: University of Western Ontario
-description: Studied Chemical Engineering and Bioinformatics.
+description: 'Studying a Bachelors of Medical Science, with a honors specialization in Physiology'
 ---

+Studying a Bachelors of Medical Science, with a honors specialization in Physiology

+Institution: University of Western Ontario

+2013 - Present